ni/install-systemlink-enterprise/release-notes/2023-10/How-to-reset-Dremio.md

 # How to reset Dremio

-## Problem statement

-This document describes how to reset the deployment of Dremio that comes bundled with the DataFrame Service (DFS).
-This is useful when needing to accomplish any of the following tasks:
+This document describes how to reset the deployment of Dremio if you want to reduce overall load and lower resource utilization.

-- Resolve unknown issues with queries in the DataFrame Service after other debugging steps have failed
-- Restore Dremio when it's in a bad state
-- Restore Dremio after changing the directory or bucket used for its distributed storage cache
-- Reinitialize Dremio when the S3 credentials are changed (only an issue in pre-August 2023 versions of the DFS)
-- Recover from the failure mode where one of Dremio's volumes becomes full
-- Upgrade from `dremio-apache` to `dremio-ee`
-- Downgrade from `dremio-ee` to `dremio-apache`

 ## Prerequisites

-Each deployment of the DataFrame Service (DFS) comes with a dedicated deployment of Dremio.
-The DFS and Dremio are deployed to the same Kubernetes cluster by the DFS's Helm chart.
-To reset the Dremio deployment, ensure you have permission to delete pods and Persistent Volume Claims (PVCs) in the Kubernetes cluster.
+Before you begin, ensure you have permission to delete pods and Persistent Volume Claims (PVCs) in the Kubernetes cluster.

 ## Resetting Dremio

-Dremio's state is persisted to its
-Persistent Volumes (PV), and the volumes can be deleted by deleting the associated Persistent Volume Claims (PVCs).
-To reset Dremio, you must delete all of PVCs with `dremio` in the name, delete all Dremio pods, and delete a DFS pod to trigger logic in the DFS to reinitialize Dremio.
+To reset Dremio, you must delete all of
+PVCs with `dremio` in the name, delete all Dremio pods and delete a DFS pod to trigger logic in the DFS to reinitialize Dremio.
+Please follow below steps to reset Dremio -

-To reset Dremio:

 1. Connect to your Kubernetes cluster with kubectl or another tool of your choosing.
 1. Run `kubectl get pvc` to list the PVCs in the cluster.